Background image

 OAuth 2.0

 1. Fern is solely focused on the generation of artifacts.
-Speakeasy has a deeper platform that supports the management of API creation via the CLI's validation.
+Speakeasy has a deeper platform that supports the management of API creation through CLI validation.

-2. Speakeasy offers a web interface for managing & monitoring the creation of your SDKs.
+2. Speakeasy offers a web interface for managing and monitoring the creation of your SDKs.

 FeatureSpeakeasyFern